 11. Mamie Phipps Clark Research Grants

-Named for the first African American women to earn a PhD in psychology at Columbia in 1943, the Mamie Phipps Clark Research Grants are awarded for $1,500 to graduate student members of the Psi Chi Honor Society.
-Applicants must be conducting research focused on diversity issues at an accredited institution with a Psi Chi chapter.
-Online applications won't be complete without a maximum six-page project proposal written in APA style, budgetary outline, and letter of faculty recommendation.
+This grant was named for the first African American woman to earn a PhD in psychology at Columbia in 1943.
+The Mamie Phipps Clark Research Grants are awarded for $1,500 to graduate student members of the Psi Chi Honor Society.
+Applicants must be conducting research focused on diversity issues.
+They must attend an accredited institution with a Psi Chi chapter.
+Online applications won’t be complete without a maximum six-page project proposal.
+The proposal must be in APA style.
+The proposal must feature a budgetary outline.
+Applicants must submit a letter of faculty recommendation.

 Contact